lanejos37/CS111_Final_Project/README.md

 # CS111_Final_Project

-To start the game write the procedure "(start-game)"
+To start the game press the run button in racket or write the procedure "(start-game)"

 Our code is written a little different than the starter code so the commands may be written slightly differently